laurent-martin/aspera-hsts-operations/README.md

 An easy way to prevent disaster, in the case of use of Virtual Machines, is to perform a snapshot of the storage.

 The installation and configuration of software can even be automated using tools such as Red Hat Ansible and IBM HashiCorp Terraform.

+#### System files

+Any customization to the OS must be restored, such as the ones listed in this document.

+#### HSTS config files

+The following files shall be backed up:

+- `/opt/aspera/etc/aspera.conf`
+- `/opt/aspera/etc/aspera-license`
+- `/opt/aspera/etc/conf.d/node_id.conf`
+- `/opt/aspera/etc/conf.d/cluster_id.conf`

+#### HSTS Redis DB

+Refer to the [HSTS documentation](https://www.ibm.com/docs/en/ahts) for details on backup and restore of the HSTS Redis database.

 ### Changing FQDN and certificate